worldbank/gld/Support/B - Country Survey Details/BGD/QLFS/Introduction to BGD QLFS.md

 | 2015-16 |          121,082  |                      503,756  |
 | 2016-17 |          122,455|                      493,886  |

 Unlike its precedessor, the Bangladesh QLFS implements a rotational sampling design, in which households were interviewed for two consecutive quarters before being replaced.
 In the frequency table above, household and individuals were counted distinctly per round.
-This means that an individual that is interviewed two consecutive quarters is counted twice in the reported frequency table.
+This means that an individual interviewed for two consecutive quarters is counted twice in the reported frequency table.

 ## Where can the data be found?